 Tips for School-leavers Finalising CAO Course Choices

-With only a few days left to nail down your course choices, what’s important is that you do what you can to maximise your chances of having a great college experience.
-While the goal is to find the career/work that is RIGHT for you, where you get to do what you love in an area that you are passionately interested in, the reality is that it is somewhat down the road.
-In the meantime, the aim is to give due diligence to your search for the career path that appears to best suit you now.
+With less than 2 months left to nail down your course choices, what’s important is that you do what you can to maximise your chances of having a great college experience.
+While the goal is to find the career/work that is right for you, where you get to do what you love in an area that you are passionately interested in, the reality is that it is somewhat down the road.
+In the meantime, the aim is to give due diligence to your search for the career path that appears to best suit you Now.
 As you don’t have a crystal ball, there is no point in worrying about what you will or won’t want in 3 or 4 years’ time.
 So, right now, you want to make an informed decision, move on and enjoy the summer.

 It is essential that you find your course interesting.
 Your self-motivation will ensure that you will do well, deepening your knowledge and learning a whole range of new skills.
-Employers are looking for people who show capacity to do well.
-It is important to note that there is a difference between doing something that you are good at and that comes easy and doing something that you love.
+Employers are looking for people who show the capacity to do well.
+It is important to note that there is a difference between studying something that you are good at and comes easy to you and studying something that you love.
 Go for something you love or are interested in.
 It is very easy to fall into the trap of thinking that studying something you are good at, but not hugely interested in, is an easy option.
 Not so!
-Think of the months and years ahead when it will be part of your job.
+Think of the years ahead when it will be part of your job.

 How to make an informed decision